Full Value Pigs: Working together to find you more profit

 - Do not attempt injection into pigs weighing less than 25 pounds (0.5 mL) with the common syringe.
 It is recommended that Tylan 50 Injection be used in pigs weighing less than 25 pounds.

-- For the treatment and control of swine dysentery caused by Brachyspira hyodysenteriae, medicate with 250 mg tylosin per gallon in drinking water for 3 to 10 days, depending upon the severity of the infection.
-Alternatively, medicate with 250 mg tylosin per gallon in drinking water for 3 to 10 days, followed by 40 to 100 g tylosin per ton of complete feed for 2 to 6 weeks.
+- Swine dysentery Indication: Administer medicated drinking water for 3 to 10 days, depending upon severity of infection.
+Alternatively,administer medicated drinking water for 3 to 10 days, followed by 40 to 100 g tylosin per ton of complete feed (Type C medicated feed manufactured from TYLAN Type A medicated article) for 2 to 6 weeks.

 - RESIDUE WARNING: Swine must not be slaughtered for food within 48 hours after treatment.